Infinitode/Infinitode/README.md

 ### Latest changes

+- New blog post about how AI Music affects original artists and overwhelms streaming platforms.
 - Fixed blog link rendering on the website for smaller screens.
 - Updated `PWLDS` to `v1.2` with 5 million new passwords.
 - Created a new blog post for `PyAutoPlot v1.1.0`.